 If there is a lease, or there was one that recently expired, many of the questions you asked might be answered by the lease itself.
 Most state statutes defer to the terms in the lease agreement.
 If you have a really simple lease agreement that doesn’t provide answers to these questions, you might consider downloading a better lease to use in the future.
 You can find legal forms at https://www.legal.com/forms/

 I did not see an Indiana law that limited the amount a landlord could raise the rent; only that the rent could not be increased during the term of a lease unless the lease specifically provided for the increase.
 An increasing number of American cities are passing rent control ordinances, so just be aware if you happen to be in one of these cities.

 For additional reference, the American Apartment Owners Association publishes this page on Indiana landlord tenant law:

 I hope these references help guide you in making these decisions.
 Standard disclaimer, of course, is that you should seek the advice of a real estate attorney licensed in Indiana.
 The questions you asked are the types of questions legal services plan attorneys answer on a daily basis.
 LegalShield is a well established plan that contracts with law firms in all US states, offering this and many other legal and identity theft services to its members, including legal advice for landlords.
-To join, call Legal.com 800-253-7271.
-Legal.com is an Independent Associate that can help you select and get started in the right plan.
+To join, call Legal.com 800-253-7271 to speak with an Independent Associate who can help you select and get started in the right plan.